Cleichleiter/technical-kb/kb/active-directory/Active-Directory-Security-Assessment-Overview.md

-Privileged identity and group membership
+\- Privileged identity and group membership

-Delegation and Kerberos configuration
+\- Delegation and Kerberos configuration

-Replication and directory control rights
+\- Replication and directory control rights

-Group Policy security posture
+\- Group Policy security posture

-Certificate Services (AD CS) exposure
+\- Certificate Services (AD CS) exposure

-Domain and forest functional levels
+\- Domain and forest functional levels

-Cryptographic and legacy protocol usage
+\- Cryptographic and legacy protocol usage

-Trust relationships and boundary controls
+\- Trust relationships and boundary controls

-All checks are read-only and rely exclusively on directory queries and security descriptor inspection.
+All checks are \*\*read-only\*\* and rely exclusively on directory queries and security descriptor inspection.

+---

-Design Principles
+\## Design Principles

-1\.
+\### 1.
 Read-Only by Design